 Type of element Element Concentration (ppm)

 Macro-elements Са 8.886

 Macro-elements Mg 1.764

 Fe 0.339

-Zn 0.126
+Micro-elements Zn 0.126

-Misure elemente Cu 0.121
+Cu 0.121

-Micro-elements Mn 0.114
+Mn 0.114

 Pb 0.072

 Cd 0.000

 Cu, Mn, Pb and Cd.
 Similar observations were reported in A. argyi leaves (24).
 Calcium is the basic component of our skeletal system, as it provides rigidity and strength to our bones.
 Calcium regulates heartbeat, nerve transmission, muscle contraction as well as blood coagulation.
 Mg can activate as many as 300 enzyme systems in the body and is involved in the conversion of glucose to glucose-6phosphate (26).
 Fe has a major role to play in the synthesis vents.
-The DPPH-RSA activity decreased in the order methof DNA, activating various enzymes involved in brain neurowhich along with Fe which helps in the production of hemonerve-muscle disorders.
+The DPPH-RSA activity decreased in the order methof DNA, activating various enzymes involved in brain neurotransmitters.
+Zn is mandatory for carbohydrate metabolism ment with the previous reports on Artemisia rutifolia, where and the synthesis of DNA.
+Cu acts as a cofactor for many of the methanolic extracts showed the highest inhibition of the enzymes and is necessary for the oxidation of vitamin C DPPH-RSA compared to other solvents (33).
+In Cistus which along with Fe which helps in the production of hemoglobin.
+Mn regulates neurotransmitter activity related to was observed (34, 35).
+Fe reducing power assay measures nerve-muscle disorders.
 Lead and cadmium are considered the reduction of ferric ion ligand complex to ferrous comto be toxic metals (27).